gmark1337/gmark1337/README.md

 **.NET / C#**: I'm actively trying to sharpen my knowledge in C# and gain more hands-on experience in building robust and scalable backend systems.

-🚀 **My Projects**

-Feel free to browse some examples of my work.
-More projects will be added soon!

- - [ ] Project One: Web Scraper: A tool built with Node.js and Puppeteer to extract web data.
- - [ ] Project Two: Backend API: A RESTful API developed with .NET for a conceptual application.
- - [ ] Project Three (Concept): Future project idea involving real-time data processing.

 🤝 **Let's Connect!**